Information Research is published by the University of Borås, Allégatan 1, Borås 501 90, Sweden.

 Dr Anna Lundh, Joint Editor, Western Europe is Docent (Associate Professor/Reader) at the Swedish School of Library and Information Science at the University of Borås, Sweden and Adjunct Senior Research Fellow at Libraries, Archives, Records and Information Science, School of Media, Creative Arts and Social Inquiry, Curtin University, Perth, Australia.
 Her research interests include contemporary and historical reading practices in educational contexts; reading by listening; and discourses about reading and (information) literacy.

 Dr. Francisco Javier Martinez Mendez, Editor, the Luso-Espanic Region.
 Javier is Professor of information technologies, Department of Information Sciences, University of Murcia, Spain.
 He received his PhD in Information Science from the University of Murcia (Spain) in 2002 researching the effectiveness of information retrieval in web search engines.
-He has been director of the department, dean of the faculty, vice-rector of Quality Assessment, Culture and Communication and, since a few weeks ago, he leads his research group on information technologies and management.
+He has been director of the department, dean of the faculty, vice-rector of Quality Assessment, Culture and Communication and, most recently, he leads his research group on information technologies and management.
 He is also part of the Standing Committee of the ISIC conference.
 He has more than 50 scientific publications in journals, books and conference proceedings.
 His research interests include information retrieval, information seeking behavior and open access to information as an indispensable element for open science.
 Since 1995, he has been collaborating with Professor Rodríguez Muñoz in the UNESCO Chair of Information Management in Organizations.
 Home page

 - Dr. David Allen, Professor of Information Management, Leeds University Business School, University of Leeds, UK.
 Home page